micro-js/event-handler/Readme.md

 }
 ```

-This will close the input and submit what was inputted when `enter` is pressed, and it will also update the text on every normal keydown.
+This will close the input and submit when `enter` is pressed, it will also update the text on every normal keydown.

 ## Return values

 If you rely on the return values of your handler, we have you covered.
 The value returned by your handlers will be returned from the constructed handler.
-If you've passed an array, that array will be mapped over the event, and the result will be returned.
+If you've passed an array, that array will be mapped [over](https://github.com/micro-js/over) the event, and the resulting array will be returned.

 ## API